 linux-identd is a user identification daemon for Linux, which implements the Identification Protocol (RFC1413).
 This protocol is used to identify active TCP connections.

 midentd is a identd server (for linux) designed to allow masqueraded requests to create correct answers.
 Installing it on the router alone will allow most windows irc clients to work, if you want it to work on a linux client, you have to install midentd on it as well.
 Apart from simple masqueraded connection it also correctly understands transparent proxies (tircproxy, squid, sendmail) and can optionally return randomly faked replies.

-a small identd daemon, implementing RFC 1413.
-It's designed to be small, yet has some cool features like user-configurable responses to requests
+minidentd is a small identd daemon, implementing RFC 1413.
+It's designed to be small, yet has some cool features like user-configurable responses to requests.

 nidentd is a simple identd written in perl, with support for masqueraded connections (using iptables).
 It does a reverse lookup on the masqueraded host, and uses the first part of the hostname as the ident reply.

 Oidentd is an ident (rfc1413) daemon for Linux.
 Oidentd supports most features of pidentd as well as a number of features absent in pidentd.